 You don't only have to use your Stasher Bags for snacks or food.
 Dan and I use the Stasher Bag with a carabiner when we travel.
 We each have one.
 It's called their “Go” bag.
 It's awesome to clip onto our CabinZero backpacks, or for me, on a handbag.

 I put essentials inside, including my eye drops, Chapstick, AirPods, and hand sanitizer.
-It stays in an easy-to-find pouch that won’t leak in case the hand sanitizer opens, for instance.
+For instance, it stays in an easy-to-find pouch that won't leak in case the hand sanitizer opens.
+We also have many ways we use them when we go on cruises and beach vacations.

-Here’s their size options from large to small in non-stand up:
+Here are their size options from large to small in non-stand-up:

 - Snack: This is the size we use most to store things, like partially used lemons or limes in the fridge, leftovers from dinner, etc. Because of that, we have the most of this size in our home.